A strong start

 During the first decade of the 21st century the principals of vessels managed by Thenamaris disposed of existing older tonnage and by the time the newbuildings entered into service the average age of the ships under management halved from 20 years old in the mid-90s to 10 years old in 2005.
 Today the average age of the managed fleet is less than 8 years.

 In 2011 Thenamaris LNG was established in order to undertake the management of three high-specification LNG carriers built at the Samsung Heavy Industries upon their delivery to their principals.
 Construction of the vessels began in March 2012 with the delivery of the first in 2013, of the second in 2014, and of the third in 2015.
-Thenamaris LNG Inc. will also be managing four 38,000 cbm LPG carriers which are being built at the Hyundai Mipo Dockyard and scheduled to be delivered in 2017.
+Since 2017, Thenamaris LNG Inc. also manages two 38,000 cbm LPG carriers that were built at the Hyundai Mipo Dockyard, with two more sister vessels to be delivered in 2018.

 Always striving for perfection